31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 Makkura Falls in Kirifuri Highland

 Kirifuri Highland is a highland area spreading out on the slopes of Mt.
 Akanagi at an elevation of approximately 1,200 meters.
-The surrounding area is rich in restaurants, lodging facilities, and leisure facilities for couples and families.
-Kirifuri Highland, where visitors can enjoy rich nature throughout the year, is a treasure trove of alpine plants, and is known for its clusters of yellow flowers called Nikko Kisuge.
+The area has restaurants, lodging, and leisure facilities suitable for couples and families.
+In late June and early July, clusters of yellow Nikko Kisuge (day lilies) bloom across the meadows — it is one of the area's signature sights.

-At “Nikko Kirifuri Kogen Chirorin Village” in Kirifuri Highland, visitors can enjoy Nikko natural shaved ice made from natural Nikko ice with handmade syrups of local Tochiotome strawberries and blueberries.
-You can also enjoy leisure activities such as archery and minigolf in the great outdoors.
+At "Nikko Kirifuri Kogen Chirorin Village," visitors can enjoy shaved ice made from natural Nikko ice with handmade syrups of local Tochiotome strawberries and blueberries.
+Archery and minigolf are also available on the grounds.

 Fish and Forest Observation Garden